To date, UCLA has six commitments, all on defense, but they're still waiting for their first commitment on offense.

-In this review, we'll try to lay out exactly which players have been offered, who could be offered, and what are UCLA's priorities at each position.
-While you might hear that UCLA offered some player, this is really the true list of players UCLA has offered to date.
+In this review, we'll try to lay out exactly which players have been offered scholarships, who could be offered, and what are UCLA's priorities at each position.

 This isn't going to be a comprehensive list of everyone UCLA has shown interest in, but a list that concentrates on those players UCLA has offered and those that could possibly receive an offer.